twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/conference/README.md

 Within your `ui_attributes` file, the `conference` feature has 3 settings you may modify:

 - `enable` - whether any functionality from this feature is enabled
-- `add_button` - disabling the "add" button is intended for Flex accounts using the External Warm Transfer feature, allowing you to benefit from features in this plugin (such as the ability for a caller to hang up without ending the conference, or the ability to kick the customer participant) without introducing conflicting functions
 - `hold_workaround` - without the hold workaround, after a third participant is added to the conference while the caller is on hold, the entire conference will end if the caller hangs up. when the workaround is enabled, the customer will be taken off hold briefly when the third participant is added, then placed back on hold.
 This workaround allows the caller to later disconnect without ending the entire conference.

 ## Outbound Call Configuration